Red Hook Park: Works Progress Administration

-Decline and renovations
+20th century

 During the mid-20th century, the Red Hook neighborhood went into decline.
 In the 1940s, Moses designed and built the Gowanus Parkway, isolating the neighborhood from the remainder of Brooklyn.
 The shipping industry relocated to other sites in Brooklyn or to New Jersey starting in the 1950s.
 The neighborhood, which had 18,000 residents in 1960, had lost nearly half of its population by 1980.
 One factor in this decline was the lack of cultural institutions, such as theaters, in the neighborhood.

-Late 20th century

 By the 1970s, Red Hook Park and other city parks were in poor condition following the 1975 New York City fiscal crisis.
 NYC Parks commenced a project to restore the pools in several parks in 1977.
 These projects were not carried out due to a lack of money.
 By March 1981, NYC Parks had only 2,900 employees in its total staff, less than 10 percent of the 30,000 present when Moses was parks commissioner.
 In 1982, the NYC Parks budget increased greatly, enabling the agency to carry out $76 million worth of restoration projects by year's end; among these projects was a restoration of Red Hook Park.

 Plans for the pool center's renovations were filed with the Department of Buildings in 1983.
 As part of the renovation, the building was restored, and an annex was built to connect the standalone men's and women's bathhouses.
 In addition, the diving pool became a wading pool by around 1985.
 The $9.5 million renovation of the pool center was completed in 1986, while the pool opened in time for the 1987 summer season.
 The park officially became known as Red Hook Recreation Center upon the completion of the pool center's renovation.
 At the time, NYC Parks was planning a $7.6 million renovation of the track and field facilities.